-The Carnival in Santa Cruz de la Palma is celebrated each year sometimes in February or March and it also know as The White Party, for its unusual characteristic.
-Thousand of people dressed in white, locals and visitors alike, fill the streets and participate in a night of dancing and talcum powder fighting.
+The Carnival in Santa Cruz de la Palma is celebrated each year sometime in February or March and it is also known as The White Party, for its unusual characteristic.
+Thousand of people dressed in white, locals, and visitors alike, fill the streets and participate in a night of dancing and talcum powder fighting.

-The day of the party officially starts at 12:00, with the moment called The Wait (La Espera) when the indians are welcomed with cuban music and tastings of mojitos and molasses.
-In the afternoon is the moment for the parade, which starts on the street called Avenida de los Indianos and moves towards Plaza de la Alameda (Alameda Square).
-The party usually takes up the entire historic center of the city and the number of people in the city goes up to 50 000, from the 20 000 which is the normal population of Santa Cruz de la Palma.
+The day of the party officially starts at 12:00, with the moment called The Wait (La Espera) when the Indians are welcomed with Cuban music and tastings of mojitos and molasses.
+The afternoon is the moment for the parade, which starts on the street called Avenida de Los Indianos and moves towards Plaza de la Alameda (Alameda Square).
+The party usually takes up the entire historic center of the city and the number of people in the city goes up to 50,000 from the 20,000 that represent the usual population of Santa Cruz de la Palma.

 The music, costumes and atmosphere remind us of Latin America and especially Cuba.
-Visitors enjoy the caribbean feel this party has, very different to other fiestas and carnivals in the Canary Islands.
+Visitors enjoy the Caribbean feel this party has, very different from other fiestas and carnivals in the Canary Islands.